What is Sensorimotor Psychotherapy?

 In the early 1970s, Pat Ogden developed Sensorimotor Psychotherapy.
 This approach is based on a combination of mindfulness, attachment theory and the latest discoveries in neuroscience.
 As a holistic approach to trauma, it encourages you to be gently curious about movements, thoughts, and sensations within your body in a safe manner in order to prevent re-traumatization while exploring your thoughts and feelings.

-Research shows that our body has memories of previous negative experiences.
+Research shows that our bodies contain memories of previous negative experiences.
 These memories can have an enormous effect on our nervous system.
-Sensorimotor Psychotherapy helps resolve emotional and physical tension as well as getting you out of a sense of "stuckness" related to trauma.
+Sensorimotor Psychotherapy helps resolve emotional and physical tension as well as getting you out of a sense of “stuckness” related to trauma.

-For additional information on Sensorimotor Psychotherapy, please visit:
+For additional information on Sensorimotor Psychotherapy, please see:

 Attachment or Trauma?
 A Sensorimotor Psychotherapy Approach (YouTube Video)